vector-js/vector/hugo/content/examples/world-map.md

 id: world-map
 script: /examples/maps/world-map.js
 description: Every country in the world displayed in an interactive.
-input: Input the name of the map you want to see, and the size of the map.
 tags: [maps]
 weight: 1
 draft: undefined